Janaman20/Careers-Cypress-Tests/README.md

 # Careers-Cypress-Tests
-cypress tests for careers website
+Cypress tests for careers website

 These smoke tests for the Nandos careers website are a POC for Cypress as a test framework.